ProgrammingBlockchain/ProgrammingBlockchain/other_types_of_asset/unit_tests.md

 Except you will get the exception **NotEnoughFundsException**.
 The reason is that the transaction is composed of 600 satoshi in input (the **goldCoin**), and 1200 satoshi in output.
 (One **TxOut** for sending assets to Alice, and one for sending back the change to Satoshi.)

-This means that you are out of 600 satoshi.
+This means that you are short 600 satoshi.
 You can fix the problem by adding the last **Coin** of 1 BTC in the **init** transaction that belongs to **satoshi**.

 ```cs